 In the May 2019 edition of The Economist, Piyush Gupta, the Chief Executive of DBS (the biggest bank in Singapore) revealed a personal eureka moment.
 Speaking about the rise of Ant Financial (the highest valued fintech company in the world and an affiliate of Alibaba), he said

 In other words; all of the perks, without the hard work.
-This observation, made in 2014, convinced him that he needed to act fast if his bank was to survive as more than a water-carrier for the challengers.
+This observation, made in 2014, convinced him that he needed to act fast if his bank was to survive as more than a water carrier for the challengers.
 DBS embarked on a root and stem digital transformation.

 In April of this year, the managing director and group head of institutional banking at DBS, Tan Su Shan, spoke about the scope and success of this project.
 At its core was an agile task force charged with creating an open application interface system (API), which would allow the bank to partner with cutting-edge technology service providers who could lend their expertise and functionality to the DBS platform.

 This is an important point to note.
-For all of its incredible in-house upgrading, including the migration of 80% of its computer processing away from core legacy systems and onto the cloud, DBS knew what they should outsource.
+For all of its incredible in-house upgrading, including the migration of 80% of its computer processing away from core legacy systems and onto the cloud, DBS knew what it should outsource.
 Why would you build a real estate marketplace, for example, when you could simply plug in a ready-made solution?

-It’s undoubtedly more cost effective, for a start.
+It’s undoubtedly more cost-effective, for a start.
 And a lot faster.

 Time is of the essence

-Recently, Bank of Ireland, one of our long-standing clients, announced details of a five year transformation project to replace its core system with the Temenos solution.
+Recently, Bank of Ireland, one of our long-standing clients, announced details of a five-year transformation project to replace its core system with the Temenos solution.
 Given the scope of the task, the time frame is not unusual.

 However, not every upgrade requires this amount of time, or resources, to implement.
 The front-end experience and the flashy, eye-catching service features that consumers have come to expect from their banks can be put in place at a fraction of the price and within a matter of months.

 Around the world, banks are investing huge resources into the stuff “under the bonnet”, and rightly so.
-Yet, whilst this is essential for ensuring their long-term stability, it doesn’t strengthen the bond between the banks and their customers in the short-term.
+Yet, whilst this is essential for ensuring their long-term stability, it doesn’t strengthen the bond between the banks and their customers in the short term.

 Which banks are getting the customer experience right?